logzio/logz-docs/_source/logzio_collections/_log-sources/kubernetes.md

 <!-- tab:start -->
 <div id="multiline">

-### How to concatenate multiline logs
+###### Fluentd splits multiline logs by default

 If your original logs span multiple lines, you may find that they arrive in your Logz.io account split into several partial logs.

+###### Configurable plug-in to concatenate multiline logs
-You can use a Fluentd filter plugin to concatenate multiline logs and avoid having them separated into multiple log documents.

-For a full list of configuration options for `fluent-plugin-concat`, see the [GitHub project documentation](https://github.com/fluent-plugins-nursery/fluent-plugin-concat).
+The Logz.io Docker image comes with a pre-built Fluentd filter plug-in that can be used to concatenate multiline logs.
+The plug-in is named `fluent-plugin-concat` and you can view the full list of configuration options in the [GitHub project](https://github.com/fluent-plugins-nursery/fluent-plugin-concat).

 ###### Example